-Last updated: 25th Jan 2019
+Last updated: 4th Apr 2019

-So you’re thinking of installing air conditioning or updating your current cooling and/or heating system?
-On average, air conditioner companies and specialists in Australia charge $80/hr for a standard AC installation job.
+Air conditioner companies and specialists in Australia charge, on average, $80/hr for a standard AC installation job.
 However, the cost to install an air conditioner can range from a budget rate of $70/hr to a premium rate of $88/hr.

 Take note that these hourly rates typically only include labour and not the cost of the air conditioner or other materials needed for the job.